 The competitions we run fall into three tiers, based on the length, involvement and prize pool of each competition.
 All competitions are designed to be provided for free to participants.

-These are competitions that require little or no specific education or workshops and are based around specific problems with related business opportunities as prizes.
+These are competitions that require little or no specific education or workshops and are based around specific challenges that lead to related business opportunities.
 There will be a number of these competitions held throughout the year.

 Silver competitions will run for roughly 4-6 weeks and will cover some of the key entrepreneur skills and involve several events.
 Prizes include business opportunities and funding.
 These competitions will run once every 3 months with different themes and materials.